Book4U-ECSE428/backend/README.md

 the first command will download and install all dependencies

 the second command will start the server

 4. go to [http://127.0.0.1/](http://127.0.0.1/) and you should see the main page (there isn't one as of 2018-2-4)
-5. go to [http://127.0.0.1/admin](http://127.0.0.1/admin) and you should see the admin page, log in as 'admin' password: 'books4ubooks4u' here you can use the admin page to edit the database.
+5. go to [http://127.0.0.1/admin](http://127.0.0.1/admin) and you should see the admin page, log in as 'admin' password: 'books4ubooks4u'here you can use the admin page to edit the database.

 ## Basics of development:
 1. Define api url in code/books4u/api.py